JayChauhan3/lifepilot/capstone.md

 **Multi-Agents**

-The sub-agents are specialized workers defined in our agentic pipeline, each responsible for a specific cognitive task:
+The sub-agents are specialized workers defined in my agentic pipeline, each responsible for a specific cognitive task:

 *   `PlannerAgent`: The core architect.
 It specializes in breaking down vague user goals (e.g., "I want to get fit") into structured, actionable routines and schedules.
 It leverages RAG (Retrieval Augmented Generation) to contextualize plans based on the user's unique history and preferences.
 *   `MemoryAgent`: The guardian of context.
 It manages the **Pinecone Vector Database**, embedding user interactions to provide infinite memory.
 It ensures the AI never forgets a detail, retrieving relevant past information to inform current decisions.
 *   `KnowledgeAgent`: The researcher.
 It connects to the external world via web search tools to fetch real-time information, ensuring plans are based on up-to-date data (e.g., finding specific diet trends or local gym hours).
 *   `ExecutorAgent`: The action-taker.
-Designed to interact directly with the application state, it handles the creation of tasks, updates to routines, and modifications to the user's calendar based on the approved plans.
+Designed to interact directly with the application state, it handles the creation of tasks, updates to routines, and manages the user's calendar.

 **Tools**